Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Sequential color palette

-A sequential color palette is used when the variable are numeric or ordered values.
+A sequential color palette is used when the variable is numeric or ordered values.
 Colors are assigned to data values in a continuum, usually based on lightness, hue, or both.

 I﻿MAGE

 ### Binary color palette

-A binary color palettt is used when you are comparing two categories in contrast to each other.
-The primary difference between the two categories of a binary scheme may be a lightness.
+A binary color palette is used when the variable is a comparison of two categories.
+A common use case is to show hierarchy.
+The primary difference between the two categories of a binary scheme may be lightness.

 I﻿MAGE